How to Fix Headphone Latency?

 Imagine that you are doing something you enjoy, such as listening to your favorite song, watching your favorite movie, or playing your favorite game.
 Suddenly, you notice that the lip movement of the speaker doesn't quite match up with the time you hear the words through your headphones.
 Isn't it frustrating that this keeps happening?
 The reason for this to happen is the delay in sound transmission when using Bluetooth.

-This article will outline why Bluetooth headphones delay occurs, what factors cause it, and various troubleshooting techniques that can be used to fix this issue.
+This article will outline why Bluetooth headphone delay occurs, what factors cause it, and various troubleshooting techniques that can be used to fix this issue.
 So, let's figure out exactly how to fix sound delay on Bluetooth headphones.

 Why Is There a Delay on My Headphone?